boundtotheearth/tp/docs/UserGuide.md

 Format: `list`

-The following walkthrough shows how you can list projects or tasks in Momentum.
+The following walkthrough shows how you can list projects in Momentum.

 Suppose you had previously executed a [find command](#searching-for-items-find) and would like to see all your projects again.